LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - allow copy from child app, don't just always clear app.requests
 - allow screens in non-cardinal directions
 - save system
-  - world save include type on each puzzle so don't die if want to change it and doesn't match
-  - dont save the Hint data when its a junk one because name was unset
   - stutter when changing rooms with Life is unplayable
   - instead of needing to remember to change save_file_magic, include schema from the reflection info?